HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 So, which entity should you choose?

-Unfortunately, there is not one simple answer.
+There is not one simple answer.
 It depends on the type of business you operate as well as other factors such as your aggregate tax situation.
 The place to start, however, is to discuss your objectives with your CPA and your attorney.
 You can save yourself a lot of grief and perhaps enough in tax savings alone to easily justify the cost of professional counsel at the very beginning.
 It's usually easier to set up your business correctly from the beginning rather than try to rectify the results of a poor decision later because there can be adverse tax affects when trying to do that.